BenAcord/AutoRpt/templates/training/web-200-lab/report/0-execsummary.md

 ## Introduction

-The Offensive Security WEB-200 lab documentation contains all efforts that were conducted in order to pass the Offensive Security Web Expert exam.
-This report will be graded from a standpoint of correctness and fullness to all aspects of the exam.
+The Offensive Security WEB-200 lab documentation contains all efforts that were conducted in order to pass the Offensive Security Web Attacks with Kali Linux course.
+This report will be graded from a standpoint of correctness and fullness to all aspects of the lab.
 The purpose of this report is to ensure that the student has the technical knowledge required to pass the qualifications for the Offensive Security Web Expert certification.

 ## Objective

-The objective of this assessment is to perform a white-box penetration test the Offensive Security Exam network.
+The objective of this assessment is to perform a white-box penetration test the Offensive Security lab network.
 The student is tasked with following methodical approach in obtaining access to the objective goals.
 This test should simulate an actual white-box penetration test with Proof of Concept and how you would start from beginning to end, including the overall report.

 ## Requirements

-The student will be required to fill out this exam documentation fully and to include the following sections:
+The student will be required to fill out this lab documentation fully and to include the following sections:

 - Methodology walkthrough and detailed outline of steps taken